GIScience/ohsome-qgis-plugin/README.md

 See also:

-- Host your own local docker instance of the [ohsome API](https://github.com/GIScience/ohsome-api-dockerized) for faster usage.
+- Host your own local [docker instance](https://github.com/GIScience/ohsome-api-dockerized) of the ohsome API for faster usage.
-- Check out the [Ohsome History Explorer](https://ohsome.org/apps/osm-history-explorer/) to get an idea of what is possible by using the ohsome API.
+- Check out the [ohsome dashboard](https://ohsome.org/apps/dashboard) or ohsomeHeX (the [OSM History Explorer](https://ohsome.org/apps/osm-history-explorer)) to get an idea of what is possible by using the ohsome API.

 ## Functionalities